| The Beholder THE CONTRA COSTA TIMES Sunday, Sep. 01, 2002

 several levels of remove from the erotic moment."

-kudos from one of the models who posed for him -- "she loved the book," he
+Farber says he's been getting positive feedback from readers, includingkudos from one of the models who posed for him -- "she loved the book," he

 says -- but he allows that "The Beholder" might not be for everyone.

-says.
+"You don't write a book like this without expecting strong responses," hesays.
 "The characters are involved in a passion that is getting them into

 trouble, and there's an impulse on all of our parts to forget such actions